Breast uplift surgery

 See our section: Complications of breast uplift surgery above for more information.

-You’ll probably pay a ‘package’ price for breast uplift surgery, which includes the cost of the surgeon, anaesthetist, tests and hospital stay.
+You’ll probably pay a ‘package’ price for breast uplift surgery.
+This includes the cost of the surgeon, anaesthetist, tests and hospital stay.
 The costs vary from surgeon to surgeon and clinic to clinic.
-Breast uplift surgery, like other types of cosmetic surgery, isn’t usually available on the NHS.
+Breast uplift surgery may be available on the NHS to correct the cosmetic effects of breast cancer surgery such as mastectomy and breast reconstruction.

 More on this topic